rramjuttun/react-flappy-bird/README.md

 A step-by-step demo of decentralizing the game with ownable assets can be found in [docs/demo.md](https://github.com/rramjuttun/react-flappy-bird/blob/main/docs/demo.md).

-To see completed versions with simple Blockchain login systems, check out the [web3auth](https://github.com/rramjuttun/react-flappy-bird/tree/web3auth) branch or the [metamask](https://github.com/rramjuttun/react-flappy-bird/tree/metamask) branch.
-Note that for these to work they must be built and deployed to IPFS - they will not work in localhost or dedicated servers.
+To see completed versions with simple Blockchain login systems, check out the [web3auth](https://github.com/rramjuttun/react-flappy-bird/tree/web3auth) branch.
+Note that for this to work it must be built and deployed to IPFS - it will not work in localhost or dedicated servers.

 ## Available Scripts